Naveena-M/huddle/README.md

 execute the command in the respective directory to install packages  - npm install

 ### Run
 Runs the app in the development mode.<br>
 Execute the command - npm start

+### View
+Open http://localhost:3000 to view the application in browser

 ### `npm run build`